Research Activity at WIT

 Across the spectrum of research activity in WIT, a huge array of people are involved to ensure the Institute's performance with respect to winning research funding, attracting and guiding top postgraduate students, engaging with and collaborating with research bodies such as the Irish Research Council (IRC), Science Foundation Ireland (SFI), Fulbright Commission, and many others.

-Browse the most recent version of the Annual Report (2015-2016) from the Office of Research, Innovation and Graduate Studies below.
+The last 3 versions (including the current 2016-2017 version) of the Annual Report from the Office of Research, Innovation and Graduate Studies are available to view below.

 PDF Archived Versions

 Research Matters Issue 12 - Spring 2011

 Research Matters Issue 5 - Winter 2005